A-I-Research-Facility/Reinforcement-learning/q-learning-6/README.md

         def __eq__(self, other):
             return self.x == other.x and self.y == other.y

+We have 9 total movement options.
+(0,1,2,3,4,5,6,7,8).
+So, now our agent doesn't need to take help of the boundaries to go up-down or left-right :

         def action(self, choice):
-        '''
-        Gives us 9 total movement options.
-(0,1,2,3,4,5,6,7,8) So, now our agent doesn't need to take help of the boundaries to go up-down or left-right.
-        '''
             if choice == 0:
                 self.move(x=1, y=1)
             elif choice == 1: